Brink!: Reception

 In 2012, Complex ranked the film at number 1 on the magazine's list of the 25 best Disney Channel Original Movies (DCOMs).
 In December 2015, Dylan Kickham of Entertainment Weekly ranked Brink! at number four on a list of the top 30 DCOMs.
 Kickham wrote, "Along with the hilariously nostalgic lingo, Brink! earns its place in the pantheon of great DCOMs for mixing adrenaline, drama, and one-time Disney golden boy Erik von Detten."
 In March 2016, the film was ranked at number 37 on MTV's list of the best DCOMs, consisting of 99 films.
 In May 2016, Aubrey Page of Collider ranked each Disney Channel Original Movie released up to that point.
 Page ranked Brink! at number 17, writing, "It's been official pretty much since it aired: Brink! is a classic.
 And, it's potentially the best aggressive inline skating movie ever been committed to film – though it might also be the only one."

+Filming

+"Brink!" was filmed in Los Angeles, California.

+Scenes at the X-Blade Warehouse were filmed at the Skatelab Skatepark in Simi Valley, California.
+The down hill practice skate scenes were filmed in San Pedro.
+The skating competition was filmed at Zuma Beach in Malibu.

+Actress Brie Larson auditioned for the role of Katie Brinker, which ultimately went to Katie Volding.